isamabdullah88/phystrackx/readme.md

 # PhysTrackX

 **PhysTrackX** is a user-friendly, visually engaging application designed for physics education and analysis.
 It allows high school and early undergraduate students to interactively engage with real-world experiments using video analysis, mathematical tools, and data visualization.
 The software turns ordinary experiment footage into a powerful source of measurement, exploration, and understanding.
-TO BE EDITED!

 <p align="center">
   <img src="https://i.postimg.cc/zDjTb3pN/app.png" alt="PhysTrackX Demo" width="700"/>